andrexus/cloud-initer/README.md

 Download release binary or build it locally.
 Then run with the following command:

 ```
 ./cloud-initer --config config.json
 ```
+You can find default config in the root of this repository (config.default.json)

 ## Licence